- The SPSCC Food Pantry offers free, fresh and non-perishable food items, hygiene kits, and children’s books to SPSCC students in need.

 Students, faculty, staff, and any members of our community; no one will be turned away who is in need of food.

-Yes, the Food Pantry offers hygiene packs and children’s books, toiletries, and warm clothing items.
+Yes, the Food Pantry offers hygiene packs, children’s books, toiletries, and warm clothing items.

 At check-in, we do require a name be submitted on the form for data purposes only.
 If a person prefers more anonymity, an alternate name can be used.
 However, that name must be used consistently at each visit; we need a name so we can make sure that we are equally giving everyone an opportunity to use the food pantry.
 If you are an SPSCC student, we would also want to see your Student ID, to see how many students we are serving.